Fykqnt/resume/resume.md

 - **Academic Research**
   - Specializes in the application of deep learning.
-  - Presented the BlitzMe app at a top conference as a demonstration.
+  - Presented the BlitzMe app at an academic conference(demo track)

 - **Founder of a Tech Startup**
   - Capable of creating business plans, sales, recruiting, product strategy, organizational branding, and people management.